-Values of FX spot and forward positions and of securities held by NTSI are updated directly from observable market prices.
+Values of FX spot and forward positions, and of securities held by NTSI, are updated directly from observable market prices.
 For IRDs, Northern Trust updates interest rates daily through automated data feeds from established data vendors.
-Rates and prices are fed into standard pricing models to determine valuations of positions.
+Rates and prices are utilized in standard pricing models to determine position valuations.